 Blockchain in Securitisation and Credit Treasury

-There is much hype around blockchain in financial services.
+There has been much hype around distributed ledger in financial services.
 We took a closer look, in partnership with the World Economic Forum, and believe that this technology indeed has the potential to ‘live-up to the hype’ and reshape financial services profoundly.
 To be successful, however, it requires careful collaboration from regulators, incumbents, other emerging technologies, and additional stakeholders.

-When people hear about blockchain, they usually think: ‘Bitcoin’.
+When people hear about Blockchain or distributed ledger, they usually think: ‘Bitcoin’.
 This refers to a crypto-currency that is independent from conventional payment systems.
-It is operated in a ‘permissionless blockchain’ (also ‘public’ blockchain) which contains an intelligent, decentralised verification mechanism.
+It is operated in a ‘permissionless blockchain’ (also ‘public’ blockchain) which contains an intelligent, decentralised verification mechanism to overcome the trust gap between participants.
 But that is only part of the story.

 Despite their absence from the public limelight, ‘permissioned blockchains’ (also referred to as ‘private’ or ‘consortium‘ blockchains) have no less revolutionary potential.
-Their key characteristics, though, can largely differ from those of a permissionless blockchain – so much that some prefer to give them a different name (e.g. ‘distributed ledger technology‘) to highlight the difference.
-Moreover, some of the greatest challenges permissionless blockchains are currently struggling with – such as capacity constraints, high energy consumption and slow processing – are non-issues with permissioned blockchains.
+Their key characteristics, though, can largely differ from those of a permissionless blockchain.
+Some of the greatest challenges permissionless blockchains are currently struggling with – such as capacity constraints, high-energy consumption and slow processing – are non-issues with permissioned blockchains.

 One of the most promising use cases of permissioned blockchains is the sector of securitisation and other credit treasury transactions.
 Simply recall that, as early as decades ago, market participants described the prevailing principle of a securitisation vehicle as that of an ‘autopilot’, believing that personnel should administer the vehicle like a machine according to the set rules.
 A permissioned blockchain, together with smart contracts, now give the industry the ability to perfect this principle by actually deploying machines (smart contracts) to administer large parts of the securitisations and, at the same time, allowing stakeholders to gain access both to a single source of truth as well as to unchangeable records of all steps taken.
 In this manner, the securitisation processes can be made far more efficient and reliable, allowing us to rethink the whole securitisation process and eliminate redundancies.

-Accordingly, with respect to blockchain, the question for the securitisation and the credit treasury industry is not ‘if’, but ‘when, how, and to what extent?’
+Accordingly, with respect to Blockchain and more generally Distributed Ledger, the question for the securitisation and the credit treasury industry is not ‘if’, but ‘when, how, and to what extent?’

-The vision of Blockchain in securitisation is that of a backbone being a single source of truth meandering through the whole of the structured transaction:
+The vision of Distributed Le4.
+Visiondger in securitisation is that of a backbone being a single source of truth meandering through the whole of the structured transaction:

 This is not only well sounding in theory but is also the result of a large-scale study we conducted in 2017, ‘Applying blockchain in securitization – Opportunities for reinvention’.